mjtechguy/tech-career-launch-pad/README.md

 ---

-## How Much Will It Cost? 💲
+## How Much Will It Cost? 💵

 The path to getting a job is, and there is no other way to say this....

 **FREE**

 That's right.
-If you have a reasonably good computer and an internet connection, all resources listed here are free unless otherwise indicated.
+If you have a reasonably good computer and an internet connection, the vast majority of resources listed here are free unless otherwise indicated.

 Actually, that is not true.
-Your time has value.
-And to really make this move, it is going to cost you your time.
+Your time has value, so this will cost you something.
+To really make this move, it is going to cost you your time.

 If you commit about 10 hours a week for 1-2 years, you can easily make over $100K/yr working remotely.
 Anywhere you have internet and your computer, you can do your job.

-There are a number of resources that might be better organized, slightly higher quality, more in line with your learning style and maybe a more efficient use of your time, but these paid resources are optional.
-The web is filled with incredible, high quality, freely available educational resources that will put you in a place to get a job in tech.
+There are many resources that might be better organized, slightly higher quality, more in line with your learning style and maybe a more efficient use of your time, but these paid resources are optional.
+The web is filled with incredible, high quality, freely available educational resources that will provide you with all the knowledge you need to get a job in tech.

 ---